6 Things Children of Divorce Want From Their Parents This Holiday Season

 Getting presents is cool but not if they come with lots of conditions.
 If you buy me a really nice present and then tell me it can never leave your house, it doesn’t really feel like a gift.

-It’s really confusing when I hear you say how important it is to be kind to others this holiday season but I don’t see you treat each other with the same respect.
+It’s really confusing when I hear you say how important it is to be kind to others this holiday season, but I don’t see you treating each other with the same respect.

 I know you may not always feel like doing something nice for the other parent.
 You might even think they don’t deserve it.
 This holiday, I hope you realize that’s not the way I feel.